guilhermegor/blueprints/README.md

 # blueprints
-One stop shop for Python scaffolding projects
+One stop-shop for Python scaffolding projects